 We also use our model to study additional ownership structures.
-In particular, we consider the incentive to partially integrate and then foreclose rivals when the target has initially two controlling shareholders, the incentive to backward integrate when $D_1$ initially holds a noncontrolling stake in $U_1$ (i.e., a toehold), and the incentive of a controlling shareholder of $D_1$ to acquire a stake in $U_1$ either directly or through some other firm that he controls rather than through $D_1$ itself.
+In particular, we consider the incentive to partially integrate and then foreclose rivals when the target has initially two controlling shareholders, the incentive to backward integrate when $D_1$ initially holds a non-controlling stake in $U_1$ (i.e., a toehold), and the incentive of a controlling shareholder of $D_1$ to acquire a stake in $U_1$ either directly or through some other firm that he controls rather through $D_1$ itself.

-A key driving force in our analysis is that the passive shareholders of the foreclosing firm ( $U_1$ under backward integration and input foreclosure and $D_1$ under forward integration and costumer foreclosure) subsidize the foreclosure of rivals and hence foreclosure arises for a larger set of parameters when there are more passive shareholders.
+A key driving force in our analysis is that the passive shareholders of the foreclosing firm $(U_1 \text{ under backward integration and input foreclosure and } D_1 \text{ under forward integration and cos-}$ tumer foreclosure) subsidize the foreclosure of rivals and hence foreclosure arises for a larger set of parameters when there are more passive shareholders.
 While this concern would vanish if the rights of the passive shareholders were effectively protected, in reality, policymakers appear to be skeptical about the ability of corporate governance to satisfactorily address this concern.

-Our paper merges ideas from corporate finance and from industrial organization.
-From a corporate finance perspective, our paper is related to the literature on takeovers (e.g., Grossman and Hart 1980; Bebchuk 1994; Burkart, Gromb, and Panunzi 1998, 2000; Burkart et al. 2014; Israel 1992; and Zingales 1995).
+Our paper merges ideas from Corporate Finance and from Industrial Organization.
+From a Corporate Finance perspective, our paper is related to the literature on takeovers (e.g., Grossman and Hart (1980), Bebchuk (1994), Burkart, Gromb, and Panunzi (1998, 2000), Burkart at al. (2014), Israel (1992), and Zingales (1995)).
 This literature, however, abstracts from the interaction between the market for corporate control and competition in the product market and how this interaction depends on the initial ownership structure of the target.
 A main contribution of our paper is to develop a general framework that allows us to study this interaction and examine its potential antitrust implications.
 In particular, we explore how the ownership structure of the target and the acquirer affect the likelihood of partial vertical mergers and their competitive effects.

-The industrial organization literature on input foreclosure has three strands.
+The Industrial Organization literature on input foreclosure has three strands.
 In Bolton and Whinston (1993), vertical integration strengthens the incentive of the integrated downstream firm to invest and weakens the incentive of the nonintegrated firm to invest.
 As a result, the latter is less likely to buy the input when its supply is limited.
 Bolton and Whinston interpret this situation as foreclosure.
-In our paper, by contrast, foreclosure is due to a deliberate refusal to deal with a nonintegrated rival rather than a by-product of the effect of integration on downstream investments.
+In our paper by contrast, foreclosure is due to a deliberate refusal to deal with a nonintegrated rival rather than a by-product of the effect of integration on downstream investments.

-The second strand of the literature, due to Hart and Tirole (1990), shows that an upstream supplier may prefer to deal exclusively with one downstream firm in order to alleviate an opportunism problem that prevents the supplier from extracting profits from the downstream firms.
-In our paper there is no opportunism problem and the role of foreclosure is to shift profits from one downstream firm to another.
+The second strand of the literature, due Hart and Tirole (1990), shows that an upstream supplier may prefer to deal exclusively with one downstream firm in order to alleviate an oppor-